Beyond Red and Blue: How to Navigate Partisan Politics

 As a fan of a particular team, we identify with them.

-We favor our team over all the other teams in the league, and when they win and have outstanding achievements, those wins and achievements are ours, too.
+We favor our team over all the other teams in the league, and when they win and have outstanding achievements, those wins and achievements feel like ours, too.

 And this can be a good thing.
 The positives of social identities are that they can create pride in our association with other people, even without any immediate personal benefit.